 Ep: 2 - Learning from Imperfection: Jordan's perspective on diversity, adoption, and relating to your parents in adulthood

-Welcome to The James Trail: Functional to Flourishing Podcast!๐ŸŽ™๏ธ In this insightful episode, join host Meredith Shuman as she engages in a compelling conversation with son Jordan Shuman, sharing his remarkable journey of adoption, self-discovery and ministry within the backdrop of a large, diverse family.๐ŸŒŸ Key Takeaways:* Growing Up: Dive into Jordan's experiences growing up in a large family and transitioning to being one of the oldest siblings.* Advice Corner: Gain valuable advice for parents of young adults and insights into parenting imperfection.* Journey Unveiled: Explore Jordan's journey in an interracial and adoptive family, discovering ministry, and starting Ascension Ministries.* Caring for Trauma: Delve into the importance of empathy, community building, and the power of listening when caring for those who have experienced trauma.* Finding Beauty: Uncover the profound connection with God and appreciation for life's essence in seasons of lack.Tune in for a transformative discussion filled with wisdom, compassion, and a deeper understanding of the beauty in life's diverse seasons.The James Trail: Functional to Flourishing Podcast is your guide to meaningful conversations.
-Subscribe now for more episodes that inspire and uplift! ๐ŸŒŸ
+Welcome to The James Trail: Functional to Flourishing Podcast!🎙️ In this insightful episode, join host Meredith Shuman as she engages in a compelling conversation with son Jordan Shuman, sharing his remarkable journey of adoption, self-discovery and ministry within the backdrop of a large, diverse family.🌟 Key Takeaways:* Growing Up: Dive into Jordan's experiences growing up in a large family and transitioning to being one of the oldest siblings.* Advice Corner: Gain valuable advice for parents of young adults and insights into parenting imperfection.* Journey Unveiled: Explore Jordan's journey in an interracial and adoptive family, discovering ministry, and starting Ascension Ministries.* Caring for Trauma: Delve into the importance of empathy, community building, and the power of listening when caring for those who have experienced trauma.* Finding Beauty: Uncover the profound connection with God and appreciation for life's essence in seasons of lack.Tune in for a transformative discussion filled with wisdom, compassion, and a deeper understanding of the beauty in life's diverse seasons.The James Trail: Functional to Flourishing Podcast is your guide to meaningful conversations.
+Subscribe now for more episodes that inspire and uplift! 🌟

-Meredith Shuman is the founder of James Trail, an organization supporting the unique needs of adoptive and foster families.
-Meredith has over 28 years of experience serving as a therapist, trauma-informed care trainer, and mom.
-She holds a MSW from the University of Texas.
-She and her husband Dan, a global health physician have been married 28 years, and they have 5 children, 4 of whom are adopted.
-Meredith loves a passport with lots of stamps, a water bottle with lots of stickers, a table with lots of people, and a mountain with lots of trail.
+She and her husband Dan, a global health physician have been married 31 years, and they have 5 children, 4 of whom are adopted.
+Meredith loves a passport with lots of stamps (she loves serving in global settings and has lived cross-culturally), a water bottle with lots of stickers, a table with lots of people, and a mountain with lots of trail.

 Previous